Wisconsin Court Records

 Understanding the Wisconsin Criminal Court System

 The Wisconsin court system consists of four levels of courts, namely the Supreme Court, Court of Appeals, Circuit Court, and Municipal Court.
-The state also plays host to federal district courts which hear selected cases pertaining to federal crimes.
+The state also plays host to federal district courts, which hear selected cases pertaining to federal crimes.

 The Supreme Court

-Made up of seven justices, the Supreme Court in Wisconsin is the highest court in the state and helps in formulating laws that guide all the courts in Wisconsin.
+Made up of seven justices, the Supreme Court of Wisconsin is the highest court in the state and helps in formulating laws that guide all the courts in Wisconsin.
 It also has administrative authority over the courts.
 The Court selects the appeal cases it will review based on established rules defined in the Wisconsin statutes.
 It also has the jurisdiction to hear original cases after reviewing the petitions.
 Court records for cases filed at this level are maintained by the court clerk.

 Court of Appeals

 The Court of Appeals in Wisconsin is an intermediate appellate court.
 It has courts in four districts, namely, Milwaukee, Madison, Waukesha, and Wausau.
-The court screens each appeal case it receives and directs it to the appropriate destination for the decision making process.
+The court screens each appeal case it receives and directs it to the appropriate destination for the decision-making process.
 A case can be routed for:

 - Summary disposition